Exclusive video shows Steve Buscemi and man who allegedly punched him moments before random attack in NYC

 Buscemi the latest actor attacked in NYC

-Buscemi's "Boardwalk Empire" co-star Michael Stuhbarg was also attacked at random while on a run on the Upper East Side in March.
+Buscemi's "Boardwalk Empire" co-star Michael Stuhlbarg was also attacked at random while on a run on the Upper East Side in March.
 A suspect was arrested.

 In 2020, actor Rick Moranis was randomly attacked on the Upper West Side.
 Prosecutors said that suspect was facing charges in several other incidents.